-The complete process is described in external codes/quantum espresso/README.
+The complete process is described in external\codes/quantum\espresso/README.

 The tests involving pw.x and pw2qmcpack.x have been integrated in the test suite of QMC-PACK.
 By adding -D QE\BIN=your\QE\binary\path in the cmake command line when building your QMCPACK, tests named with "qe-" prefix will be included in the test set of your build.
-You can test the whole pw->pw2qmcpack->qmcpack workflow by
+You can test the whole pw-pw2qmcpack-qmcpack workflow by

 '''

-ctest -R qe
+ctest -R ge

 '''

-See Sec.3.8.2 and the testing section for more details.
+See Sec.3.9.2 and the testing section for more details.

-3.12 How to build the fastest executable version of QMCPACK
+3.13 How to build the fastest executable version of QMCPACK